kamalkraj/ALBERT-TF2.0/README.md

 The above code tested on TITAN RTX 24GB single GPU

 ### Ignore
-Below warning will be there at end of each epoch.
-Issue with training steps calcuation when `tf.data` provided to `model.fit()`
+Below warning will be displayed if you use keras model.fit method at end of each epoch.
+Issue with training steps calculation when `tf.data` provided to `model.fit()`
 Have no effect on model performance so ignore.
 Mostly will fixed in the next tf2 relase .
 [Issue-link](https://github.com/tensorflow/tensorflow/issues/25254)
 ```
 2019-10-31 13:35:48.322897: W tensorflow/core/common_runtime/base_collective_executor.cc:216] BaseCollectiveExecutor::StartAbort Out of range: